What It Means to Deal with Our Past as Christians

 The Lord Jesus lives inside us and wants His life to grow in us.
 Surely He will answer this prayer.
 We don’t have to remain in the former things and be held back from enjoying Christ and growing in Him.
 He will reveal what impedes us in our Christian walk.
 By cooperating with the Lord to deal with our past, we can go on and experience Christ every day.

-If you’d like to read more about terminating the past, we recommend Chapter 3 of Lessons for New Believers, by Witness Lee, in this free online library.
+If you’d like to read more about terminating the past, we recommend chapter 3, “Terminating the Past,” in Lessons for New Believers, by Witness Lee.
+You can find the book to read for free in this alphabetical listing of the publisher’s online library.